TePe Sigeman & Co chess tournament

-The TePe Sigeman & Co chess tournament is an annual chess tournament in Malmö, Sweden organised by Limhamns SK Chess Club and sponsored by law firm Sigeman & Co.
-The tournament was known as the Sigeman & Co chess tournament from 1993 to 2014.
-It was not held for two years until the arrival of dental products manufacturer TePe as a new partner in 2017, after which the tournament was renamed to its current name.
-The tournament was held annually with the exception of 2020 due to the COVID-19 pandemic.
+The TePe Sigeman & Co chess tournament is an annual chess tournament in Malmö, Sweden organised by Limhamns SK, a local Malmö chess club.
+The tournament was known as the Sigeman & Co chess tournament from its inauguration in 1993 until 2014, being named after local lawyer Johan Sigeman and his law firm, who sponsored the event during these years.
+After the 2014 tournament, the organizer retired and the law firm lost its financiers.
+After two years of inactivity the arrival of a new sponsor, dental products manufacturer TePe, restarted the tournament in 2017, now renamed to its current name.
+The tournament has been held annually since then (with the exception of 2020 due to the COVID-19 pandemic).

+In the year 2000, Judit Polgár won ahead of Jan Timman.
+2003 was the first edition attracting a 2700+ rated player, Vassily Ivanchuk, who also won.
+That year, the tournament took place both in Malmö and neighboring Copenhagen, Denmark.
+In 2004, the Sigeman & Co was the first tournament a 13-year old Magnus Carlsen played as a Grandmaster; finishing third.
+He returned 22 years later to win the 2026 edition.

-The 30th edition of this tournament was held from 20 May - 26 May 2025 at Elite Plaza Hotel, Malmo.
+The 30th edition of this tournament was held from 20 to 26 May 2025 at Elite Plaza Hotel, Malmö.
 It was won by Javokhir Sindarov.